jr-k/snips-nlu-rebirth/README.md

   `cargo run`

+- You can trigger the NLU by sending a MQTT message

   `mosquitto_pub -t 'hermes/nlu/query' -m '{"input":"light in the garage", "sessionId":"42"}'`

-the output on topic `hermes/nlu/intentParsed` would be
+> the output on topic `hermes/nlu/intentParsed` would be:

 ```json
 {
     "input": "light in the garage",